 What is a den, and why do some of them look so much like bedrooms?
-There are some critical differences between the two types of rooms, and if you are moving into an apartment suite with a “den” and at least one bedroom listed, you’ll want to know what the difference is, so you know what to expect.
+There are some important differences between the two types of rooms.
+If you are moving into an apartment suite with a “den” and at least one bedroom listed, you’ll want to know what the difference is, so you know what to expect.
 Do you know the difference between a den and a bedroom?

-Here are 12 things to consider when discussing differences between a bedroom and den, and characteristics of each.
+Here are 12 things to consider when discussing the differences between a bedroom and den and the distinguishing characteristics of each.

-- A den is a small room where people can get some private time whereas a bedroom is larger in size
+- A den is a small room where people can get some private time whereas a bedroom tends to be larger in size

-- A den usually does not have windows where as bedroom usually has at least one window.
+- A den usually does not have windows whereas a bedroom typically has at least one window.
 If the room does not have a window, it cannot be considered a bedroom, and is probably a den.

 - The word “den” is also used for many different kinds of bonus rooms, including family rooms, libraries, TV rooms, home cinemas, and small guest rooms.